Our champion of smart bathroom scales is the Fitbit Aria 2.

 - Not for pregnant women

 Measuring body weight, body fat percentage, lean mass, BMI, body water, visceral fat rating, muscle mass, and bone mass, this smart scale registers weights anywhere between 11 and 400 pounds.
-It’s compatible with standard Wi-Fi, iOS 8, and Android 4 or higher.
-Because of its somewhat finicky maintenance requirements and its high price tag, it comes in at ninth place — but if accuracy is a top priority, this is a great option for you.
+It’s compatible with Apple Health & Samsung Health Apps.
+Because of its somewhat finicky maintenance requirements, it comes in at ninth place — but if accuracy is a top priority, this is a great option for you.

 - Highly sensitive and accurate